 Why It Works

-- We get intense mushroom flavor by using a combination of well-browned fresh mushrooms, dried porcini, and stock infused with mushroom trimmings.
+- Get intense mushroom flavor by using a combination of well-browned fresh mushrooms, dried porcini, and stock infused with mushroom trimmings.

 - The pressure cooker produces perfectly cooked creamy risotto in just a few minutes, with no stirring.